Causes of sciatica include many degenerative spine conditions

 - Slowed reflexes

-- Loss of bladder or bowel control (medical emergency)
+- Loss of bladder or bowel control, in rare cases of medical emergency

 What causes sciatica?

-Your spinal vertebrae are cushioned by spongy discs, which, when healthy, act as shock absorbers when you move.
-Over time, these discs can deteriorate due to wear and tear, or they can become damaged, leading to a bulge or tear.
-A herniated disc causes sciatica by pressing on nerve roots, causing pain and symptoms beginning in the lower back and radiating down one leg.
+Your spinal vertebrae are cushioned by rubbery discs, which absorb shock and allow the spine to bend and twist.
+Over time, these discs can begin to degenerate due to natural changes combined with the stress they are placed under on a daily basis.
+A bulging or herniated disc causes sciatica by pressing on sciatic nerve roots, causing pain and symptoms beginning in the lower back and radiating into the lower body, usually on one side or the other.

 Other sciatica causes include: